LOOKING FOR A MILITARY SCHOOL FOR TROUBLED BOYS INPhiladelphia, Pennsylvania to Help Your Wayward Son? Would You Consider One in Florida, Instead?

 Philadelphia is known for its arts and culture.
 The cheesesteak and soft pretzel are emblematic of Philadelphia cuisine, which is heavily influenced by the city’s immigrant population.
 The city has more outdoor sculptures and murals than any other American city, and Philadelphia’s Fairmount Park is the largest landscaped urban park in the world.
 Gentrification of Philadelphia’s neighborhoods continues into the 21st century and the city has reversed its decades-long trend of population loss.

-Excerpt about Christian military schools near Philadelphia, Pennsylvania, used with permission from Wikipedia.
+Excerpt about military schools for boys near Philadelphia, Pennsylvania, used with permission from Wikipedia.